Prem-Kumar16/dash_grpcweb_v3/README.md

 ![Screenshot (429)](https://github.com/Prem-Kumar16/dash_grpcweb_v3/assets/75419846/cf6a215b-030a-4cc8-8e0a-b5954b874b50)

-Also, go to the EC2 instance connect of service discovery.
+Also, go to the "EC2 instance connect" of service discovery.
 If you check the logs of the service discovery, it contains every info of service registered and discovered there.

 ![Screenshot (430)](https://github.com/Prem-Kumar16/dash_grpcweb_v3/assets/75419846/adddacb9-a311-4769-9fbc-512ec9395e19)

-Now you can change any values in can bus input simulator and see the changes in the digital cockpit.
+Now you can change any values in "**CAN** bus input simulator" and see the changes in the digital cockpit.

 ![Screenshot (431)](https://github.com/Prem-Kumar16/dash_grpcweb_v3/assets/75419846/d907acab-c7d7-4bbf-afe8-367aa56052f5)